HongC03/E-Commerce-Web/README.md

 #### Features

 - Products page with several filters (grid/list view, company, price, etc.)
-- Shopping cart page which counts the total amount automatically<br>
-  (User can also change the the amount of the product)
+- Shopping cart page which counts the total amount automatically(User can also change the amount of the product)
 - User is required to login in order to process to the checkout page

 #### Authentication

-Footable uses Auth0 React SDK for Single Page Apps for basic authentication.<br>
+Footable uses Auth0 React SDK for Single Page Apps for basic authentication.
 The users can also login with their Google account.

 **Testing account for authentication**

 Email : testing1234@gmail.com <br>

 Password: QWER-1234

 #### Payment